peixeman/Wikipedia-Race/README.md

 * Special host menu and options.
 * When player is finished, show them a "live feed" of players still searching.
 * Countdown mode: Players aim for a score to win the lobby.
+* Public / private lobbies with option to join a random lobby in the player menu.

+## Dev Goals
+* Show list of players in lobby during waiting screen.

 ##
 A Python-based server and client for playing multiplayer Wikipedia races.